ezblockcode/ezb-pi/doc/Pin.md

 A pin is the basic object to control I/O pins.
 It has methods to set the mode of the pin (input, output, etc) and methods to get and set the digital logic level.

 ## Methods
-- read - Read the value on the analog pin and return it.
+- value - Read the value on the analog pin and return it.
 The returned value will be between 0 and 4095.
 ```python
 Pin.value()
 ```